Conditions for Equivalent Noise Sensitivity of Geometric and Dynamical Quantum Gates: THEORY

 where $q$ indexes a set of uncorrelated stochastic variables $\delta_q(t)$, $\bm{\chi}_q$ is the vector describing the first-order sensitivity of the control Hamiltonian to $\delta_q(t)$, and $\bm{\sigma}$ is a vector comprising the $N^2-1$ traceless Hermitian generators of $\mathfrak{su}(N)$.
 Most commonly the sensitivity vector $\bm{\chi}_q$ is of the general linear form

-where $\bm{a}_q$ is independent of the control (i.e., additive noise) and $M_q$ is likewise a constant real matrix accounting for sensitivity linearly proportional to some subset of the control (e.g., multiplicative noise).
+where $\bm{a}_q$ is independent of the control (i.e., additive noise) and $M_q$ is likewise a real matrix accounting for sensitivity linearly proportional to some subset of the control (e.g., multiplicative noise).
+We assume this form for the remainder of the paper.